francosion042/Task-Management-BE/README.md

 ## API Documentation

+### - REST

 [API Documentation](https://documenter.getpostman.com/view/7759986/2sA3JT1d9S)

+### - WebSocket

-Sample Screenshots of the Socket connection are in the documentation folder as i'm unable to publish or export the Socket collection from Postman
+Sample Screenshots of the Socket connection are in the documentation folder in the root directory as i'm unable to publish or export the Socket collection from Postman